Restioson/xtra/README.md

 ## Features
 - Safe: there is no unsafe code in xtra.
+- Tiny: xtra is only ~1.1kloc.
-- Small and lightweight: it only depends on `futures` and `async_trait` by default.
+- Lightweight: it only depends on `futures` and `async_trait` by default.
 - Asynchronous and synchronous message handlers.
 - Simple asynchronous message handling interface which allows `async`/`await` syntax even when borrowing `self`.
 - Does not depend on its own runtime and can be run with any futures executor ([Tokio](https://tokio.rs/) and [async-std](https://async.rs/) have the `Actor::spawn` convenience method implemented out of the box).
-- Quite fast (under Tokio, <170ns time from sending a message to it being processed for sending without waiting for a result on my development machine with an AMD Ryzen 3 3200G)
+- Quite fast.
+Running on Tokio, <170ns time from sending a message to it being processed for sending without waiting for a result on my development machine with an AMD Ryzen 3 3200G.
 - However, it is also relatively new and less mature than other options.

 ## Example